 Garrawilla is a historic family owned and operated cattle station located east of Coonabarabran in New South Wales.Once you drive through the gates of Garrawilla you will be reminded of one of these scenic cattle ranches out West, comprised of cowboys, ranchers – and of course black cattle dotted on the hills.
 You have arrived in true Australian cattle country with more over 7000 acres of just waiting for you to be explored on horseback.

 Once you settle in, life here at ‘Old Garrawilla’ becomes simple.
-It just centers around good rides, working cattle, learning from Australia’s best horse(wo)men, home-style cooked meals and discussions around the campfire or the fireplace where lifelong friendships are formed.
+It just centers around good rides, moving cattle, learning from Australia’s great horse(wo)men, home-style cooked meals and discussions around the campfire or the fireplace where lifelong friendships are formed.

-As with all of Horses & Cattle Australia experiences, this is the real deal and to get the most out of the experience as a guest, you will be supported and guided by experienced horse professionals, specializing in campdrafting, horsemanship, reining and ranch riding.
+As with all of Horses & Cattle Australia experiences, this is the real deal and to get the most out of the experience as a guest, you will be supported and guided by experienced horse professionals, stockmen who specialize in campdrafting, horsemanship and ranch riding.
 If you are an experienced rider this will be an experience of a lifetime for you as a rider but it will also give you and your horse more exposure working out in the open range and learning to work together as a team.

 For non-riders – or just in case you want to take a break from riding for a couple hours – there is plenty to do at the station and in the area.
 Coonabarabran is the stargazing capital of Australia and the small country town is on the edge of the iconic Warrumbungle National Park where the jagged volcanic silhouette of the Warrumbungles rises sharply from eucalypt-dotted ridges amid surrounding plains and when you climb up some of the hills on the back of your horse or in a 4WD the volcanic landscapes make for a picturesque backdrop.